Supporting local since '98

 Fast forward to today, the Rocky Mountain Wine & Food Festival has grown to a staff of 16 and has become one of Alberta’s largest and most anticipated wine and food events, with hundreds of booths and over 25, 000 guests each year.
 During the Festival, guests sample and learn about a variety of different beverages like fine wines, premium spirits and quality beers.
 On top of that, local chefs from the best restaurants in the province are in attendance, serving up delicious fare to pair with the wonderful assortment of beverages.

 But it doesn’t stop there.
 After a few Festivals and hundreds of samples later, the owners started to learn a thing or two about wine, spirits, and beer.
-They took over Winefest in 2007, expanded the event to Edmonton, and recently opened up Rocky Mountain Wine, Spirits & Beer, a Calgary liquor store which will keep the fun going all year round, not just on Festival weekends.
+They took over Winefest in 2007, expanded the event to Edmonton the same year, and in 2016 opened up Rocky Mountain Wine, Spirits & Beer, a Calgary liquor store which will keep the fun going all year round, not just on Festival weekends!
+You can now shop online at www.rmwsb.com and if you’re around the Chinook Centre area you can stop by to check out our award-winning liquor store.

 So there you have it: the Rocky Mountain Wine & Food Festival history in a nutshell.
 If we’ve learned anything, it’s that great things happen when you mix good people with a little wine.